LuisM-M/Team4/Report.md

 In conclusion, based on these analytical time complexities when parallelized, it is clear to see why quicksort would be the most optimal.
 Parallelizing these algorithms as a whole will greatly reduce run times of the algorithms.

 ## 4. Performance evaluation
+We observed a notable trend in our analysis: as the number of processes increased, there was a corresponding decrease in performance time.
+This effect was particularly pronounced at lower process counts, where the runtime remained significantly high.
+This phenomenon can be attributed to the limited impact of parallelization at a smaller scale, where the overhead may not be justified by the performance gains.

+Our primary objective was to evaluate the impact of escalating the number of processes or threads on the average processing time of parallelized sorting algorithms.
+To maintain consistency in our analysis, we ensured that each algorithm was tested with arrays of identical input sizes.

+Currently, our testing has been confined to arrays with randomly generated values.
+However, to gain a more comprehensive understanding of performance trends, future tests should include arrays with already sorted and reverse-ordered data.
+The randomness of our current data is influenced by specific seeds, reinforcing the notion that exploring different data types could yield further insights.
+It’s also possible that certain algorithms may demonstrate enhanced efficiency with specific types of datasets."

+This revised version presents the same information in a more structured and formal tone, enhancing clarity and emphasizing key points for better understanding.

 Bitonic Sort CUDA:
 ![Bitonic Sort CUDA Graph](Graphs/bitonic_cuda.PNG "Bitonic Sort CUDA Graph")